sasha237/eRepMapEditorV1/README.md

+# eRepMapEditorV2
+Added feature to make units on the map

 # eRepMapEditorV1
-Simple application for making game maps
+Simple application for making game maps.

 # Why
 Made under influence of playing eRepublic Game